Trump declares a 'growing humanitarian and security crisis' on the border in address to the nation

 Watch President Trump's full immigration remarksJan.
 9, 201909:35

-Trump did not declare a national emergency, which he previously suggested he had the authority to do to build the wall.
+Trump on Tuesday night did not declare a national emergency, although he previously suggested he had the authority to do so to build the wall.

 "How much more American blood must we shed before Congress does its job?"
 Trump said.

-The president implored Congress to take up immigration reform and asked citizens to press their lawmakers.
+The president implored Congress to take up immigration reform and asked citizens to press their lawmakers on the issue.

-Trump continued to blame Democrats for the issue, claiming that the party has previously supported structures similar to a wall before he became president but changed their mind "only after I was elected president."
+Trump continued to blame Democrats for the issue, claiming that the party has previously supported structures similar to a border wall before he became president but changed their position "only after I was elected president."

-"Democrats in Congress have refused to acknowledge the crisis," Trump said.
-"The federal government is shut down for one reason and or one reason only because Democrats will not fund border security."
+"Democrats in Congress have refused to acknowledge the crisis," Trump said said in the nationally televised address.
+"The federal government is shut down for one reason and or one reason only: because Democrats will not fund border security."

 He added, "My administration is doing everything in our power to help those impacted by the situation, but the only solution is for Democrats to pass a spending bill that defends our borders and reopens the government.
 This situation could be solved in a 45-minute meeting."

-Trump announced the speech that he has invited Congressional leaders to the White House to continue to haggle over the border wall funding.
+Trump announced in the speech that he invited Congressional leaders to the White House on Wednesday to continue to talks over the border wall funding.
 The president is also slated to visit the southern border on Thursday.

-He touted his administration's plan to streamline immigration policy, including his initial request for $5.7 billion for a physical barrier.
-He, however, said in a concession to Democrats that he would support a "steel barrier" rather than a "concrete wall."
+He touted his administration's plan to streamline immigration policy, including his request for $5.7 billion for a physical barrier.
+However, Trump said in a concession to Democrats that he would support a "steel barrier" rather than a "concrete wall."

 "This barrier is absolutely critical to border security.
 It's also what our professionals at the border want and need," Trump said.

-And he blasted his critics for suggesting his wall is "immoral" and, without evidence, raised the example of "wealthy politicians" having physical barriers around their homes to make his case.
+And he blasted critics for suggesting his wall is "immoral" and he mentioned "wealthy politicians" having physical barriers around their homes to make his case, something he recently claimed about Barack and Michelle Obama.

-"The only thing that is immoral is the politicians to do nothing and continue to allow more innocent people to be so horribly victimized," he said.
+"The only thing that is immoral is the politicians who do nothing and continue to allow more innocent people to be so horribly victimized," he said.

-In the days leading up to the address, the administration has been painting a bleak picture of immigration at the southern border.
-In a briefing with reporters on Monday, Vice President Mike Pence and Homeland Security secretary Kirstjen Nielsen used the word "crisis" 36 times when talking about the border.
-And in a "Today" show interview Tuesday morning Pence used the word nine times.

-The immigration system has long been an issue that both parties have agreed needs to be fixed, but numerous attempts by Congress and previous administrations to address the issue have largely gone nowhere due to partisan divides and even intraparty disputes.
+The immigration system has long been an issue both parties have agreed needs to be fixed, but numerous attempts by Congress and previous administrations to address the issue have largely gone nowhere due to partisan divides and even intra-party disputes.

 An Associated Press poll, conducted before the shutdown, found that nearly half of Americans — 49 percent — listed immigration as a problem, with 65 percent of Republicans and 37 percent of Democrats citing it as a top issue.
 Also, according to a December Quinnipiac poll, a majority — 54 percent — opposed building the wall, with 86 percent of Republicans, 45 percent of independents and eight percent of Democrats backing the idea.